Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

       api-key: client-two-secret
 ```

-Time to put it all together, but first bring down all systems so we can start with a fresh slate:
+Show time!
+But first bring down all systems so we can start with a clean slate:
 ```bash
 docker compose down
 ```

 ## Putting It All Together
-To launch all the systems and configure it all run the following:
+To launch all the systems and configure it all you can run the following:
 ```bash
 clear